beethovenxfi/sonic-staking/README.md

 7. Pause/Unpause undelegate from pool
 8. Pause/Unpause withdraw

-The Operator role will be granted to a multisig and has the following permissions:
+The Operator role is granted to a [3/6 multisig](https://app.safe.global/transactions/queue?safe=sonic:0x6840Bd91417373Af296cc263e312DfEBcAb494ae) and has the following permissions:

 1. delegate
 2. initiate clawback to the pool